bbeek/refactorlegacy/Labs/Day2/Readme.md

 	And here we will find out that there is a difference between the described behaviour (a price of 35) and the actual behaviour (a price of 34).<br/>
 	As we are still in the refactoring phase, we will *not* fix this bug as we do not want to mix refactoring with adding features<br/>
 	> **Note** If you find such a bug in a real refactoring, you can fix it *only if and when* you know its an previously unfound bug
-	> and do this of course after refactoring.
+	> and do this, of course, after refactoring.
 Proceed with caution however as other code or workflows might depend on this "undocumented feature".

 * Change the assertion to the expected value.<br/>
 	Again, as we do not want to mix refactoring with adding features/bugfixing, document the actual incorrect for now in the assertion: